Ransomware Response Plan: 6 Phases From Attack to Recovery

 Restore from backups:

-• Verify backup integrity before restoration
+• Verify backup integrity in an isolated environment before restoration

 • Restore to isolated network segments first